ttlappalainen/NMEA2000/Documents/src/2_libRef.md

 Now we are ready to try sample without N2k bus connection.
 So you need only Arduino board and PC.
 No CANBUS shield or extra chips yet!

-- Open Example TemperatureMonitor sketch, which came with NMEA2000 library.
+- Open example TemperatureMonitor.ino sketch, which came with NMEA2000 library.
 Select from IDE “Open…”-libraries/NMEA2000-master/Example/TemperatureMonitor/TemperatureMonitor.ino
 - uncomment lines